debezium/debezium-design-documents/DDD-36.md

 * Executes LogMiner SQL against `V$LOGMNR_CONTENTS`
 * Maps each JDBC row to an entry in Queue 1 (see below)
-* Tracks Queue 1's last written high watermark (TBD) to avoid duplicate writes on restarts or re-reads
+* Tracks Queue 1's [last written high watermark](#last-written-high-watermark) to avoid duplicate writes on restarts or re-reads
 * Returns to querying the next LogMiner batch as fast as possible

 #### High-watermark tracking

-Because LogMiner re-reads from the eldest in-progress transaction's SCN, Thread 1 will often re-observe portions of transactions it has already written to Queue 1.
-The `last_written_watermark` is persisted in Debezium's offset and used to skip rows already present in Queue 1.
+In the current architecture, Debezium resumes from the `scn` value in the offsets, which is the eldest in-flight transaction that was previously buffered, and rebuffers changes from this point forward.
+If a transaction has previously been seen, by comparing its `XID` or `COMMIT_SCN` values to information in the offsets, the transaction is discarded.
+If a transaction has not been seen previously, Debezium iterates all events, and dispatches them.
+If a transaction was mid-dispatch when the connector restarted, the algorithm uses the current `txId` and `txSeq` to dispatch only the portion of the transaction not sent previously.

+In the new multithreaded model, things remain quite similar.
+The reader thread (Thread 1) resumes reading from the `scn` value in the offsets.
+The thread records the current queue offset/index where it starts, and reprimes the queue just like the old approach reprimed the transaction buffer.

+Ideally, it would be even better if we tracked per-event position, like XStream, which would allow the re-prime to be more efficient, only appending rows we had not previously seen, even for in-flight transactions.
+This would use the [last written high watermark](#last-written-high-watermark), to compare an event's position before it's appended to the queue, e.g.:

 ```java
 if (logMinerEventRow.getPosition() > lastWrittenWatermark) {